nasakautsar/emotion-song-analysis/README.md

-# emotion-song-analysis

-- Emotion Analysis in Song Lyrics using NLP,
+Emotion Analysis in Song Lyrics using NLP,
-This project analyzes emotional patterns in song lyrics using a pre-trained NLP model.

-- Objective,
-To explore how AI interprets emotions in music and compare it with human understanding.
+This project explores how AI interprets emotions in song lyrics using a pre-trained NLP model, and compares it with human understanding.

+---

+ Objective,
+To analyze emotional patterns in song lyrics and understand the gap between human interpretation and AI classification.

+---

-- Method,
+ Method,
 Model: DistilRoBERTa (HuggingFace),
 Task: Emotion Classification,
-Analysis:
+Approach:
-Per-line emotion detection,
+Per-line emotion analysis,
-Emotion progression over time,
+Emotion progression tracking,
-Quantitative analysis (frequency & average score),
+Quantitative scoring (frequency & average),
 ,

+---

-- Results,
+ Results,
 Emotion Distribution,
 ![Bar Chart](images/bar_chart.png)

 Emotion Progression,
 ![Timeline](images/timeline.png)

+---

-- Key Insights,
+ Key Insights,
-Fear is the dominant emotion across the lyrics,
-Joy appears as a peak moment (emotional release), Neutral states indicate emotional transitions,
+Fear is the most dominant emotion across the lyrics, Joy appears as a brief but intense emotional peak, Neutral states act as transitions between emotional phases, The emotional pattern suggests a progression from anxiety to release,

+---

-- Limitations,
+ Limitations,
-AI cannot capture symbolic meaning (e.g., healing, transformation), Emotions are treated as discrete, not overlapping,
+AI relies on keywords and fails to capture deeper symbolic meaning, Emotional states are treated as discrete, not overlapping, Concepts like “healing” or “transformation” are not explicitly detected,

-- Future Work,
-Multi-label emotion detection,
-Fine-tuning model on music dataset,
-Expanding to multiple songs,
+---

-- Tools,
+ Tools,
 Python,
-Transformers (HuggingFace),
+HuggingFace Transformers,
 Matplotlib,

 ---

+1. How to Run
+Install dependencies:
+pip install -r requirements.txt

+2. Open:
+notebook/song-analysis.ipynb

+3. Run all cells

+---

-- Author,
+ Author,
-Nasaka
+nasaka